The Centre for Transnational Studies

 Explore our postgraduate research projects.

-Our network of international, world-leading scholars and their institutions are able to offer both postgraduate taught (MA) and postgraduate research (MPhil/PhD) programmes that give students the chance to study world cultures and societies in depth.
-Our members’ expertise spans an array of disciplines, including literary and cultural studies, critical and cultural theory, history, anthropology, geography, linguistics, politics, sociology, and visual studies.
-Research is undertaken in relation to Africa, the Americas, Asia and Europe.
+Our network includes international, world-leading scholars and academic institutions.
+They offer postgraduate taught (MA) and postgraduate research (MPhil/PhD) programmes.
+These programmes offer the chance to study world cultures and societies in depth.
+Our research focuses on Africa, the Americas, Asia and Europe.

 Examples of doctoral research